-Have you been told you’re not a candidate for PRK or LASIK surgery but wish to be free of glasses or contacts?
+Have you been told you’re not a candidate for PRK or LASIK surgery but wish to be free of eyeglasses or contacts?
 At Optical Expressions, we offer an advanced corneal reshaping technique called orthokeratology, or Ortho-K. This non-surgical technique can produce changes to the way your cornea refracts light.

 How Your Cornea Works Works